 All of these factors are critical to healthy living and healthy aging.

 While healthy aging does include monitoring for certain senior healthcare concerns, it involves much more.
 IT INVOLVES YOU.
-Don’t make the mistake of thinking that aches and pains or symptoms of disease are going to magically disappear.
+Don’t make the mistake of thinking that aches and pains or symptoms of the disease are going to magically disappear.
 Check in with your body.
-Check in with your healthcare provider and make certain that you are doing everything you can to maximize your health.
+Check-in with your healthcare provider and make certain that you are doing everything you can to maximize your health.

 Checking in with a mental health provider is a great idea, as well.
 If you’re suffering from any mental health concerns like